William Weintraub: Career

 From 1951 to 1955, Weintraub worked as a copy editor at Weekend Picture Magazine.
 He became interested in the new medium of television and, in 1955, after taking a two-week course in script-writing, started freelancing as a writer with the CBC and the NFB.

 In 1965, he joined the NFB staff and stayed until his retirement in 1987, writing, producing and/or directing 115 documentaries and short films.
 Productions ranged from Canada: Beef Cattle to historical documentaries to a portrait of Canadian writer Margaret Laurence.
 His final documentary The Rise and Fall of English Montreal dealt with the second large Quebec diaspora that began in the 1960s and accelerated rapidly after the 1976 Quebec election.
 The National Post wrote that he said that Torontonians should express their gratitude to a major benefactor of the city and erect a very large heroic statue at the head of Bay Street of former Premier of Quebec René Lévesque.

 From 1975 to 1976, Weintraub was the director, National Film Board studio in Nairobi, Kenya.
 He served on the international jury of the Kraków Film Festival and was on the board of the Quebec Council for the Diffusion of Cinema.
 He was a member of the Canadian delegation that visited China's film industry in 1977, a delegate to the UNESCO Conference on Film and Television, and was a recipient of a Canada Council Senior Arts Fellowship.

 Weintraub published four books after his seventieth birthday, including City Unique (1996), an exploration of English Montreal in the 1940s and 1950s, which received the QSPELL Prize for Non-Fiction from the Quebec Writers' Federation Awards.

 Among Weintraub's contemporaries and friends were Mordecai Richler, Mavis Gallant, Norman Levine and Brian Moore.
 His correspondence with these writers was the basis of his 2001 memoir Getting Started.

 Weintraub's satirical 1979 novel The Underdogs provoked controversy by imagining a future socialist republic of Quebec, in which English-speakers were an oppressed minority, complete with a violent resistance movement.
 One planned stage version was cancelled before its premiere, but another version was later a hit at the Just For Laughs festival.

 Personal life

 Weintraub's first marriage, to Bernice Grafstein ended in divorce.
 In 1967, he married Madga Landau, who had emigrated to Canada from Poland; they remained married until her death in 2012.
-Neither marriage prodced children.
+Neither marriage produced children.

 From an early age, Weintraub suffered from depression.
 He dealt with it with Psychoanalysis, Electroconvulsive therapy and, eventually, by abstaining from alcohol.